PronDmytro/text-to-pdf/README.md

 * ConvertFormComponent
 * FileChipComponent
 * LoaderComponent
-* PdfJsViewerComponent - Used from the ng2-pdfjs-viewer package to view PDF files.
+* NgxExtendedPdfViewerComponent - Used from the ngx-extended-pdf-viewer package to view PDF files.

 ### Core